 We have all done it – seen a beautiful plant in a store and purchased it, then took it home and had no idea where to plant it.
 Often, we guess wrong and our new plant doesn’t survive.
 Join the horticulturist from St. Petersburg’s water conservation office to learn how to select drought tolerant, Florida friendly plants that fit your needs, provide wildlife benefits and help create an attractive yard.

 Discover the key features of over 60 native and non-native plants for our area and find plant selection resources.
 Plan ahead for planting during our summer rainy season.
 Register here to participate: droughttolerant20210504.eventbrite.com.

 The St. Petersburg Water Resources Department is providing indoor conservation kits to water customers.
 Each kit includes a low-flow showerhead, toilet leak detection dye tabs, and faucet aerators for the kitchen and bathroom.
 To receive a FREE kit, St. Petersburg water customers should bring a utility bill to the Water Resources Department at 1650 Third Avenue North, Monday through Friday between 7:30 a.m. and 4 p.m.

 Restaurant Spray Valve Replacement Program for Food Service Providers

-Foodservice providers can receive a FREE water-efficient pre-rinse spray valve.
-This dishwashing valve is more forceful and precise in removing particles from dishware, and could reduce water use by up to 300 gallons a day!
-If you own or manage a restaurant, nursing home, care facility, hospital, retail establishment, or other business with a pre-rinse wash station, and are a St. Petersburg water customer, you can obtain more information by calling 551-3177 and leaving your contact information.
+Foodservice providers can receive a free water-efficient pre-rinse spray valve.
+This dishwashing valve is more forceful and precise in removing particles from dishware, and could reduce water use by up to 300 gallons a day.
+If you own or manage a restaurant, nursing home, care facility, hospital, retail establishment or other business with a pre-rinse wash station and are a St. Petersburg water customer, you can obtain more info by calling 727-551-3177 and leaving your contact information.

 Water Conservation Publications